 - On both hostA and hostB, create a LV.
 In this example, its size is 50G: lvcreate -i 2 -L 50G -n mydata lv - 2.
-On each node, check that the new LV is occurring in each of the following lists: - 3.
-Only on hostA, you may create a new filesystem: mkfs.xfs /dev/vg/mydata Alternatively, here is a variant for creation of a zfs filesystem: zpool create /dev/vg/mydata zpool export /dev/vg/mydata marsadm create-resource mydata /dev/lv/mydata
+On each node, check that the new LV is occurring in each of the following lists: lvs - 3.
+Only on hostA, you may create a new filesystem: mkfs.xfs /dev/vg/mydata Alternatively, here is a variant for creation of a zfs filesystem: zpool create /dev/vg/mydata zpool export /dev/vg/mydata - 4.
+Only on hostA, say marsadm create-resource mydata /dev/lv/mydata